nesmayoussef/CompliancePatterns/README.md

 SQLMiner_Antipatterns_With_Window.py

 This script detects compliance antipatterns in a SQL-based database with time windows.
 It includes queries and logic for identifying antipatterns that occur within or after specific time intervals.

+RFQ Process Mining with MTL Monitoring

+  This Code demonstrates online monitoring of business processes using Metric Temporal Logic (MTL) properties with Reelay.
+Some MTL properties work as expected, but some patterns require a programmatic implementation similarly to the library but designed in a specialized way to meet specific requirements.